 Suzanne has already shared so many amazing blog posts about Lisbon and today she’s got a perfect weekend itinerary for Lisbon.
 If you’re a first-time visitor to Lisbon and you’re in the city for just 2 or 3 days then this is the itinerary for you!

-Colourful, laid-back and incredibly cool, Lisbon ranks as one Europe’s top cities to visit for 2018 and Lisbon is the perfect city for a weekend break.
-Recently on The Travel Hack we’ve covered Lisbon’s sightseeing, the best Instagramable spots in the city, what to eat where and some easy-to-do day trips.
+Colourful, laid-back and incredibly cool, Lisbon ranks as one Europe’s top cities to visit, and Lisbon is the perfect city for a weekend break.
+Recently on The Travel Hack we’ve covered Lisbon’s sightseeing, the best Instagram spots in the city, what to eat where, and some easy-to-do day trips.
 For the last post in the series we’ve put all this together into a perfect 3-day Lisbon itinerary for a long weekend in the city.

 Here it is, a weekend itinerary for Lisbon…